traefik/traefik/docs/content/middlewares/headers.md

 It can be useful when using other proxies (example: `"X-Forwarded-Proto": "https"`).

 ### `sslForceHost`

+!!! warning

+    Deprecated in favor of the [RedirectRegex middleware](./redirectregex.md).

 Set `sslForceHost` to `true` and set `sslHost` to force requests to use `SSLHost` regardless of whether they already use SSL.